 Trial Program

-20 MCLE credits (Pending Approval)
+15 MCLE credits

 Learn and practice the core elements of a jury trial in an actual courtroom.